icollier77/icollier77/README.md

 ### I blend my background in business 💼 with skills in IT 💻 to help advance technology solutions 🌐.

-## &#128075; About Me:
+## About Me:

-I love learning 📚 so after a degree in linguistics 🗣️, an MBA 🎓, a 10+ year international career in the financial industry 💹, a Post-Graduate Diploma from Cambridge 📜, and a startup experience 🪴, I am diving into technology and learning programming 👩‍💻.
+I love learning so after a degree in linguistics, an MBA, a 10+ year international career in the financial industry, a Post-Graduate Diploma from Cambridge, and a startup experience, I am diving into the world of technology and learning programming.

- - 👀 I’m interested in both front and back end.
+- I’m interested in both front and back end.
 The ultimate goal is to craft a path toward ML and AI.
-- </> In 2023 I started learning programming with an introduction to **computer science** through Harvard's [CS50x][CSx], basic **Python** through [CS50P][CS50P], a course from UPenn on [Computational Thinking and Problem Solving][upenn-course-url], and a course from Stanford on [Semantics of First-Order Logic][stanford-course-url].
+- In 2023 I started learning programming with an introduction to **computer science** through Harvard's [CS50x][CSx], basic **Python** through [CS50P][CS50P], a course from UPenn on [Computational Thinking and Problem Solving][upenn-course-url], and a course from Stanford on [Semantics of First-Order Logic][stanford-course-url].
-- 💻 Currently, I am  taking a [Front-End Web Development bootcamp][bootcamp-url] and learning HTML5, CSS, Bootstrap, JavaScript, React, NodeJS, APIs, etc.
+- Currently, I am  taking a [Front-End Web Development bootcamp][bootcamp-url] and learning HTML5, CSS, Bootstrap, JavaScript, React, NodeJS, APIs, etc.

 [![My LinkedIn][linkedin-badge]][linkedin-url] [![My Repositories][my-repo-badge]][my-repo-url] [![my freeCodeCamp][freecodecamp-badge]][freecodecamp-url] [![My Discord][discord-badge]][discord-url] [![Email me][email-badge]][email-me]

 ### **Jump to:**

 | [Pins](#pins) || [Skills](#skills) || [Stats](#stats) || [Credits](#credits) |